technovangelist/katacoda-scenarios/monitorworkloads/migrateapplication/step5.md

     status:
     </pre>
 5. This yaml file should look pretty familiar.
 We are using a different docker container image, but it's configured in exactly the same way.
 In fact, both discounts and advertisements are very similar Python Flask apps.
 We will be updating all of these files when we need to start monitoring the application.
+6. Run the `kubectl apply` command that we have been using throughout this lab.